-The wolf is the largest member of the dog family.
+The wolf is the largest member of the canine family.
 The Grey Wolves are commonly known as Timber Wolves in North America and the White Wolf in the Arctic; or more generally as the Common Wolf.
 Wolves are legendary because of their spine-tingling howl, which they use to communicate.
 They have also been portrayed in lore and in movies touting their ability to change a bitten person into a werewolf or lycanthrope.
-The title of this article refers to a scene from Young Frankenstein.
+The title of this article refers to a scene from the movie Young Frankenstein.
 See video below.

 First the Stats…

 Weight: Up to 180 lbs.

 Height: Up to 3 feet, at the shoulder

 Now on to the Facts!

 1.)
 A wolf can eat 20 lbs. of meat in a single meal, which is like a human eating 100 hamburgers!

 3.)
 Mom has 4 – 6 pups weighing about 1 lbs. each.

 4.)
 The autoimmune disease Systemic Lupus Erythmatosus (SLE), or lupus, literally means wolf redness, because in the eighteenth century, physicians believed the disease was caused by a wolf’s bite.
 So, no, you wont turn into a lycanthrope if bitten by a wolf.